What to Do if Homeowners Insurance Company Is Stalling

 Review Your Policy

-Make sure you understand the coverage details and the procedures outlined in your insurance policy.
-This will help you know your rights and what to expect from the process.
+Understand the coverage details and procedures outlined in your insurance policy.
+This helps you know your rights and what to expect from the process.

 3. 3